 That puts blue-chip advertisers like Procter & Gamble and PepsiCo in an intriguing bind.
 The new services have yet to embrace traditional advertising, relying instead on marketing partnerships, reduced commercial loads and new techniques like “pause ads.”
 But advertisers will be pressed to reach video consumers as they migrate away from the day-and-date TV schedule that has long been their favorite home.

-At Pivotal Research, analysts “expect that the weaker ratings could cause an incremental influx to connected TV/online video and broader online advertising at the expense of linear TV in 2020,” says analyst Michael Levine of Pivotal Research Group, in a research note published earlier this week.
+At Pivotal Research, analysts “expect that the weaker ratings could cause an incremental influx to connected TV/online video and broader online advertising at the expense of linear TV in 2020,” says analyst Michael Levine, in a research note published earlier this week.

 The trouble?
-Not every streaming service embraces the showing of commercials.
+Not every streaming service wants to show commercials.
 Netflix and Amazon Prime do not show ads within programming, and Hulu runs fewer commercials than many traditional TV networks.
 Many of the new streamers use marketing partnerships that don’t involve video ads, or sprinkle online banners and digital pop ups around their home pages.
 Advertisers are also trying to figure out what to gain from ad-supported venues like Pluto, the free streaming outlet owned by ViacomCBS or new methods from services like Roku; Apple’s new subscription services; and many others.

 The advertising and media industries “need to take this shift to OTT more seriously.
 It is not an emerging change.
 It has emerged.
 And it’s maturing pretty quickly,” says Adam Simon, senior vice president and executive director, IPG Media Lab, in an interview.
 “The rules of engagement are different.”